softwaremill/sttp-openai/README.md

 * [sttp client](https://github.com/softwaremill/sttp): The Scala HTTP client you always wanted!
 * [sttp tapir](https://github.com/softwaremill/tapir): Typed API descRiptions
-* sttp openai: this project.
+* sttp ai: this project.
 Non-official Scala client wrapper for OpenAI, Claude (Anthropic), and OpenAI-compatible APIs.
 Use the power of ChatGPT and Claude inside your code!

 ## Table of Contents